-At the conference sustainable transformation 25. & 26.
-Oktober Ricardo Flores, founding partner of Flores & Prats, will present a series of projects of adaptive reuse, such as the Sala Beckett International Drama Center in Barcelona and the new Centre Variétés d’Expressions Citoyennes in Brussels, each one in its own way capable of opening a different dimension in the discipline of working with the existing.
+At the conference Sustainable Transformation 25. & 26.
+October Ricardo Flores, founding partner of Flores & Prats, will present a series of projects of adaptive reuse, such as the Sala Beckett International Drama Center in Barcelona and the new Centre Variétés d’Expressions Citoyennes in Brussels, each one in its own way capable of opening a different dimension in the discipline of working with the existing.

 Read an in-depth interview with Ricardo here.

 What is your background?
 And how do you work with transformation on a daily basis?

 I am an architect and have founded Flores & Prats Archs in 1998 in Barcelona together with Arch Eva Prats.
 We work in adaptive reuse projects in Spain and abroad since the beginning of our practice, through open competitions mainly for public clients.
 So, our research and learning about adaptive reuse has come through practice; we have learned by doing, building a focus and a personal position.
 By working with existing buildings, we have found open material from which to incorporate a future that counts on the past.

 Later, we have brought these experiences and knowledge to the academy to share with the community of students and professors, teaching adaptive reuse studios at several schools but mainly at the school of architecture of Barcelona (ETSAB), and more recently at ETH in Zurich and Accademia di Architettura di Mendrisio.

 What do you see as the biggest opportunities and challenges in connection with sustainable transformation?

 For me one of the opportunities is that the abandoned condition in which we find these buildings allow many different ways to interpret and to read them, and then it is always so interesting to see what will spark the drawing that we do from what we find.
 We see sustainable transformation as a conversation with what we find, trying to understand the story of the place we inherit in a way that allows us to take good care of that inheritance.